 Circular disks are commonly used in a wide variety of engineering applications including space structures, electronic components and rotating machinery.
 The vibration of such disks is known to cause vibration in itself and also of adjoining components which could lead to fatigue failure of the system.
 Moreover, rotating disks such as railway wheels, grinding wheels, disk brakes and gears have been found to be responsible for the major part of the radiated noise [1].
 The out-of-plane vibration characteristics of rotating disks have been extensively investigated over the past many decades.
-Many engineering applications, however, involve in-plane vibration of rotating disks also play a prominent role in the characteristics of the entire system suggesting that a study of in-plane vibration is also important in addressing the issue related to noise and vibration of the rotating machines.
+Many engineering applications, however, involve in-plane vibration of rotating disks, which have received relatively little attention.
+The in-plane vibration of rotating disks also play a prominent role in the characteristics of the entire system suggesting that a study of inplane vibration is also important in addressing the issue related to noise and vibration of the rotating machines.

 For automotive rotors and thick annular disks, the frequencies of in-plane modes of vibration have frequencies that are both comparable to low-order bending modes and within the acknowledged brake noise range [2].
 Although the sound radiation from the rotor occurs through its out-of-plane motion, the excitation force arises from the friction energy in the in-plane direction.
 Friction from the pads excites the in-plane vibration in the rotor which in turn couples with bending modes of vibration to produce noise [2].
-Laboratory studies have also demonstrated that in-plane modes exist at frequencies comparable to those associated with the out-of-plane bending even for disks with thickness to diameter ratios as small as 10^{-1} [2].
+Laboratory studies have also demonstrated that in-plane modes exist at frequencies comparable to those associated with the out-of-plane bending even for disks with thickness to diameter ratios as small as $10^{-1}$ [2].